carbonvictory/carbonplacesaver.js/README.md

 **clearOnFinish**: If true, the saved place will be deleted when clearElement is scrolled into view.
 Defaults to _true_.

 **clearElement**: The tag, #id, or .class of the element that triggers the end of the content and the clearing of the saved place if clearOnFinish is true.
-It's strongly recommended you pass a value to this option unless you have a <footer> element at the very end of your page's content.
+It's **required** that you pass a value to this option unless you have a footer element at the very end of your page's content.
 Defaults to 'footer'.

 Options Example
 ---------------